justin-hoang/spotbugs/README.md

 ```

-After the SpotBugs step has completed, you will see the result in your output file specified.
+After the SpotBugs step has completed, you will see the result in output file specified in output parameter.

 Parameters:
 All parameters are required unless otherwise specified.